Simple Green: Environmental uses

 Simple Green has been re-listed as an approved Surface Washing Agent per the EPA's National Contingency Plan after being de-listed in 1995.
 The new 2013 re-formulation, SW-65 was re-listed with the EPA on 7/09/2013 EPA toxicity testing reports that Menidia beryllina and Mysidopsis bahia survive slightly better in a water solution of 1:10 mixture of Simple Green with crude oil#2 (LC50 = 8.30 ppm for 96 h and 4.40 ppm for 48 h) than in a water solution of crude oil #2 (LC50 = 6.50 ppm for 96 h and 3.70 ppm for 48 h).

 In 2001, Crystal Simple Green was used to clean up an oil spill in the Baltic Sea.
-In 2005, laboratory testing on rainbow trout indicated that Crystal Simple Green by itself did not affect the survival of rainbow trout adults or fry.
-Crude oil #2 did not affect adults but did increase the mortality rate of fry to 36%.
+In 2005, laboratory testing on rainbow trout indicated that Crystal Simple Green alone did not affect the survival of rainbow trout adults or fry.
+Crude oil #2 did not affect adults. but did increase the mortality rate of fry to 36%.
 Crystal Simple Green combined with crude oil #2 did not affect adults but did increase the mortality rate of fry to 46%.

 Simple Green has also been used for soil remediation projects.